3 Companies Building Elon Musk’s Hyperloop

 Founded in 2013 shortly after Musk unveiled the Hyperloop concept, Hyperloop Transportation Technologies (HTT) is an incredibly original startup that actually uses crowdfunding and crowdsourcing for funds and labor respectively.
 The Company has over 500 engineers working on the project in exchange for stock options.
 They aren’t paid because they all have full-time employment already at places like Airbus, NASA, and of course SpaceX.
 HTT has put together a proposal for a variety of different routes that could be built in the U.S. as seen below:

-If you want to get involved in the project, you can at this link, but it’s not just free labor the Company is looking for.
+If you want to get involved in the project, you can, but it’s not just free labor the Company is looking for.
 On the “Careers” page, you will be asked how much capital you can bring to the table with the below statement:

 We will consider your application anyway, but we prefer our co-founders have some “skin in the game.”